 AS A VOLUNTEER, YOU'LL GET TO:

-- Monitor dolphins in their natural habitat and study the impact of tourism on their behaviour
+- Monitor dolphins in their natural habitat and study the impact of tourism on their behavior

-- Snorkel in beautiful reefs whilst collecting vital coral bleaching data
+- Snorkel in beautiful coral reefs whilst collecting vital coral bleaching data

 - Interact with the local community, learn Swahili, and live in one of the most beautiful places in the world

 About the Destination

 Zanzibar is a unique island just off the coast of Tanzania in East Africa that is famous for its rugged island culture, fascinating history, and mesmerizing beaches.
 It is a place where the air is fragrant with the smell of spices and the tropical beaches will take your breath away.

 The beautiful coastal village of Jambiani is your home during your stay.
 It is an idyllic little town complete with white sandy beaches, coconut palm trees, and warm, friendly locals.
 It is also only an hour away from Stone Town, a bustling World Heritage Site and national treasure of Zanzibar.

 You will stay in a private beach house that offers easy access to world-class snorkelling and scuba-diving.
 Whether you are exploring the area or life beneath the waves, Zanzibar is the perfect location to ‘get off the grid’, while making long-lasting and sustainable change for the local people and dolphins.